Monira Al Qadiri

 Work Description

-The growing demand for oil has necessitated the development of specialised equipment for the optimization of its extraction, refinement, and distribution.
-Owing to the remote and secure nature of oil infrastructure, much of this industrial technology remains largely unknown to the everyday consumer.
-Monira Al Qadiri has produced a series of sculptural works based on one such apparatus: the drill heads used to bore through the earth’s crust to tap subterranean deposits.
-OR-BIT 1, a spinning drill head levitating mysteriously a few inches off its plinth, is a sort of “petro-magic” trick, presenting oil, and the technology used to extract it, as miraculous and mythic.
-As Michael Watts has observed, oil “harbors fetishistic qualities; it is the bearer of meanings, hopes, expectations of unimaginable powers.”
+Monira Al Qadiri has produced a series of iridescent sculptural works based on one such apparatus: the drill heads used to bore through the Earth’s crust to tap subterranean deposits.
+OR-BIT 1, a spinning drill head levitates, hovering in mid-air and quietly rotates a few inches off its plinth, as a sort of “petro-magic” trick (thanks to repellent magnetic fields), presenting oil, and the technology used to extract it, as miraculous and mythic.
 The concentrated energy stored within the substance produces a fantastical condition of infinite growth and limitless possibility; it literally makes things come alive.

 Artist Biography